H.E.A.T (band): History

 2014 saw the return of the much anticipated new album Tearing Down the Walls, and in October 2014 the band headlined the last ever Firefest concert at Rock City in Nottingham, England.

 In early October 2016, guitar player Eric Rivers announced his departure from the band, and almost two weeks later it was announced that former guitar player Dave Dalone was replacing him – and therefore returning to the band since departing in 2013.

 H.E.A.T released their fifth studio album, Into the Great Unknown, on 20 September 2017.
 The album saw the return of former guitarist Dave Dalone, who rejoined the band after the departure of Eric Rivers in 2016.
 Dave Ling of Classic Rock Magazine published the following quote in his review of Into the Great Unknown: "H.E.A.T. have just made the most complete album of their career.
 Watch their rise continue."

 H.E.A.T released H.E.A.T II on 21 February 2020.
 The band had to postpone many tour dates until 2021 due to the COVID-19 pandemic.

-On 30 October 2020, the band announced via their official Facebook page that original singer Kenny Leckremo has rejoined the band replacing Erik Grönwall after he left to form New Horizon and later join Skid Row.
+On 30 October 2020, the band announced via their official Facebook page that original singer Kenny Leckremo has rejoined the band replacing Erik Grönwall who was pursuing other projects and later joining Skid Row.
 In 2022, the new lineup released their new album Force Majeure, their first with Leckremo since 2010's Freedom Rock.

+In January 2025, the band announced that their eighth studio album, Welcome to the Future, would be released 25 April 2025.
+The album was preceded by the singles "Disaster", "Bad Time for Love", and "Running to You".